nhsconnect/FHIR-NRLS-API/pages/overview/overview_data_model.md

 |Period of care|0..1|Details the time at which the documented care is relevant|

-You can explore an indepth view of the lean data model and the full NRL DocumentReference profile in the [FHIR Resources and References section](explore_reference.html).
+You can explore an in-depth view of the lean data model and the full NRL DocumentReference profile in the [FHIR Resources and References section](explore_reference.html).